 Please also join this Library 2.0 network to be kept updated on this and future events.

 We invite all library professionals, employers, LIS students, and educators to participate in this event.
-The call for proposals is now open.
+The call for proposals is now closed.

 Participants are encouraged to use #library2019 and #libraryemergingtech on their social media posts leading up to and during the event.